Posted on Leave a comment

 What Is the Importance of Conflict Resolution?

 If peace is crucial, then so is conflict resolution.
 As previously stated, peace is beneficial, yet many of us favor conflict over peace, which is the root of discord.
-Imagine if the majority of people on Earth cherished and strived for peace; conflicts would be less frequent.
+Imagine if the majority of people on earth cherished and strived for peace; conflicts would be less frequent.

 However, the reality is often the opposite.
 People tend to favor war and conflict over peace and harmony, a sad truth throughout human history.
 History’s tendency to repeat itself is proof of our affinity for war.
 Despite the prevalence of conflict, a minority remains dedicated to peace and prosperity, and I count myself among these advocates of peace.